 Break The Cycle

-We all have the power to fight period poverty in Canada.
+We all have the power to fight for period equity in Canada.

-With so many Canadians who bleed going without period care each month, we knew the status quo wasn't working.
+With so many Canadians who menstruate going without period care each month, we knew the status quo wasn't working.

 With your help, we’re redefining what it means for period care brands to give-back by changing industry standards around transparency and accessibility.